 If you set this rule in place before the madness of the day starts you will all be assured a successful day together.

 Now you know what to do and what will work for you in the future, add it into your consultation process and team brief before you get started.
 That way clients know you’re only going to do what makes the hair look fantastic, not what makes you feel more comfortable.

-I hope this bit of advice helps you in your world of styling – we are so blessed to have a career we love.
+I hope this bit of advice helps you in your world of styling and special occasion hair education – we are so blessed to have a career we love.

 “ITS A BEAUTIFUL THING WHEN A CAREER AND PASSION COME TOGETHER”